pateldeev/cs480Patel/PA10/README.md

 This is a fully functional pinball game.
 You are given 3 lives and score 100 points for hitting the cylindirical bumpers and 25 points for hitting the rectangular bumpers at the top.
 You can launch the ball by pressing 'b'.

 ## Extra Credit
-For extra credit, we had an extra spotlight that follows the ball around as it moves.
-This spotlight is in addition to the other two spotlights.
+* Extra spotlight that follows the ball (in addition to two other fixed spotlights on the board).
+Can be controlled via z/x keys.
+* Top 10 scoreboard.
+Can be seen at bottom of IMGUI menu.

 ## Keyboard Controls
 IMPORTANT: For controls to work as intended, ensure the main window (not menu window) is selected. <br>